software-students-spring2025/git-practice-v2/README.md

 ## Isaac Vivar Response

-I agree that software development goes beyond coding; it’s about innovating solutions that enhance efficiency and solve real-world challenges.
+I agree that software development goes beyond coding, it’s about innovating solutions that enhance efficiency and solve real-world challenges.
 This article reminds us how impactful and transformative software can be in everyday life.